timescale/docs/timescaledb/tutorials/grafana/visualizations/time-series.md

 # Build a time-series graph in Grafana
-A time-series graph is a line graph consisting of a series of data points in order on cartesian coordinates, useful for visualizing trends and fluctuations in the data.
-The X axis represents time and the Y axis represents the value of the data point.
-They are  The time-series graph is the most common type of graph in Grafana and is therefore the default panel type.
+A time-series graph is a line graph that plots points changing over time.
+It allows you to see trends and fluctuations in your data.
+It's usually plotted in 2 dimensions.
+The X axis represents time, and the Y axis represents the value of your data.

-Time series graphs are useful for answering questions like:
+Because the time-series graph is the most common graph in Grafana, it's also the default panel type.

+With a time-series graph, you can answer questions like:
 *   What is the hourly stock price of AMD today?
 *   How many users visited a website page each day in the past week?
-*   What was the temperature in yesterday?
+*   What was the temperature yesterday?

 ## Data for Grafana time-series graphs
-To plot a time-series graph, Grafana requires you to provide a time column and the respective value column.
-To plot multiple time-series graphs in a single panel you need to provide multiple value columns.
+To plot a time-series graph, Grafana requires you to provide a time column and a value column.
+To plot multiple time-series graphs in a single panel, you need to provide multiple value columns.

 This is an example of valid time-series data:
 ```bash